 large-shared | 48 hrs | 1 | 1 | 4 | 1 | Single-node jobs using large memory up to 2 TB (minimum memory required 256G) |

-The following example will request a GPU node, 40 cores, 4 GPU and 374G (all the memory) in the debug partition for 30 minutes
+The following example will request a GPU node, 10 cores, 1 GPU and 96G in the debug partition for 30 minutes.
+To ensure the GPU environment is properly loaded, please be sure run both the module purge

 Jobs can be submitted to the sbatch partitions using the sbatch command as follows: